The Brothers Grimm

 “It’s not the film [Bob and Harvey Weinstein] wanted and it’s not quite the film I wanted.
 It’s the film that is a result of two people, or two groups of people, who aren’t working well together.”

-The Brothers Grimm was originally budgeted at $75 million, which was the largest budget Miramax’s genre label Dimension had greenlit.
-Conflicts between director Terry Gilliam and producers Bob and Harvey Weinstein led to a miserable production and the film’s price-tag soared to $88 million.
+The budget for The Brothers Grimm was $88 million after conflicts between director Terry Gilliam and producers Bob & Harvey Weinstein led to a miserable production that sent the film’s price-tag soaring.
+The costs were originally set at $75 million, which was the largest budget Miramax’s genre label Dimension had greenlit.
 The micro-managing and controlling tactics of the Weinsteins overrode Gilliam’s casting decisions, fired his cinematographer Nicola Pecorini halfway through filming and the production became so toxic that it was shut down for two weeks.
 Gilliam then tried to exit the project, but his lawyer advised against that and he continued on with this mess.